Smrdgy/renpy-journey-keeper/README.md

   - Restructure saves into a sequence.
 - Use actually working pagination, with go-to a specific page feature
 - Create memories (*WIP*).
+- Search playthrough(s) and their save names and choices

 **Note:**
 Memories are an experimental feature.
 Until I figure out how to store a sequence of events, a "memory" will be just a glorified save.